 TOTO Drake vs. TOTO Drake II

 You may wonder what the difference is between the Drake and Drake II models.
-While they’re both based on the same design, there are a few key differences in both flush efficiency and interior technology to consider:
+While they’re both based on the same design, there are a few key differences in both flush efficiency and interior technology to consider.

-- Water Consumption
+Water Consumption Compared

 To keep things simple, if you want a water-saving toilet, you should buy the TOTO Drake II over the TOTO Drake.
 However, if you want a toilet with a powerful flush that’s also affordable, the TOTO Drake would be a better choice.

-- MaP Score and Flush Technology
+MaP Score and Flush Technology Compared

 As mentioned above, the Drake actually has a stronger flush compared to the Drake II.
 When comparing their MaP scores, while the Drake II has a strong score slightly above 800 grams, the Drake has an amazing MaP score of 1000 grams.

 Finally, comparing certifications between both options, the original Drake is WaterSense Certified while the Drake II is both WaterSense Certified and ADA-compliant.
 While the first model is good for both home and commercial use, the Drake II is ideal for home use in particular.